Nohta – Nohaleshwar Temple

 Nataraja in the south

-Chamunda in south kapili niche
+Chamunda in the South Kapili niche

-Shiva-Gajantaka in south kapili upper niche
+Shiva-Gajantaka in the south kapili upper niche

-The outer walls of the temple are decorated with various images.
+The temple’s outer walls are decorated with various images.
 The lower register of images over the jangha has Shiva-Vinadhara in the north, Shiva-Andhakantaka in the east, and Shiva-Nataraja in the north on bhadra niches.
 The upper register on jangha has Surya in the east and Shiva-Parvati in the south.
 Ashta-dikpalas are occupying their respective positions over the lower register of the jangha at karna-rathas.
 The rest of the niches and places have been occupied by divine couples, apsaras, dancers, and other divinities.
 The niches of the kapili area have Parvati in the north and Chamunda and Shiva-Gajantaka in the south.
-Eight projecting niches over the vedibandha of the ranga-mandapa are occupied by various matrikas from Sapta-Matrika group.
+Eight projecting niches over the vedibandha of the ranga-mandapa are occupied by various matrikas from the Sapta-Matrika group.

 Ranga-mandapa doorway